Strong Evidence Against a Statistically Isotropic Universe

+The outlier \texttt{SEVEM} map still has $p = 1.8\sci{-7}$.
 In those three maps, the $p$-value of the large-angle anomalies is less than that of a $5.4\sigma$ Gaussian fluctuation.
-While there are undoubtedly look-elsewhere penalties to be paid for this collection of mostly \textit{a posteori} statistical anomalies, it is clear that there is very strong evidence in the CMB for the violation of statistical isotropy.
+There are also other anomalies that one expects would reduce this $p$-value still further.
+Although there are undoubtedly look-elsewhere penalties to be paid for this collection of mostly \textit{a posteori} statistical anomalies, such strong evidence that we do not live in a realization of a Gaussian random statistically isotropic $\Lambda$CDM universe clearly demands further study.

 It is conventional to express both the predicted and observed CMB temperature on the sky in terms of an expansion in spherical harmonics:

 The $\ell=0$ term represents the average temperature, while $\ell\geq1$ are the temperature anisotropies, $\Delta T(\theta,\phi)$.
 The $\ell=1$ term is dominated by a large ``Doppler'' contribution due to our motion relative to some appropriate average frame of rest, thus we conventionally focus our attention on the cosmologically relevant terms $\ell\geq2$.